MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/AboutDialog.md

 ![An example GtkAboutDialog](aboutdialog.png)

-About dialogs often contain links and email addresses. `GtkAboutDialog` displays these as clickable links.
+About dialogs often contain links and email addresses. `B<Gnome::Gtk4::AboutDialog>` displays these as clickable links.
 By default, it calls [func `$Gtk`.show_uri] when a user clicks one.
 The behaviour can be overridden with the *activate-link* signal.

-To specify a person with an email address, use a string like `Edgar Allan Poe <edgar `$poe`.com>`.
+To specify a person with an email address, use a string like `Edgar Allan Poe <edgar C<$poe>.com>`.
 To specify a website with a title, use a string like `GTK team https://www.gtk.org`.

-To make constructing a `GtkAboutDialog` as convenient as possible, you can use the function [func `$Gtk`.show_about_dialog] which constructs and shows a dialog and keeps it around so that it can be shown again.
+To make constructing a `B<Gnome::Gtk4::AboutDialog>` as convenient as possible, you can use the function [func `$Gtk`.show_about_dialog] which constructs and shows a dialog and keeps it around so that it can be shown again.

-Note that GTK sets a default title of `_("About %s")` on the dialog window (where `%s` is replaced by the name of the application, but in order to ensure proper translation of the title, applications should set the title property explicitly when constructing a `GtkAboutDialog`, as shown in the following example:
+Note that GTK sets a default title of `_("About %s")` on the dialog window (where `%s` is replaced by the name of the application, but in order to ensure proper translation of the title, applications should set the title property explicitly when constructing a `B<Gnome::Gtk4::AboutDialog>`, as shown in the following example:

 ## CSS nodes

-`GtkAboutDialog` has a single CSS node with the name `window` and style class `.aboutdialog`.
+`B<Gnome::Gtk4::AboutDialog>` has a single CSS node with the name `window` and style class `.aboutdialog`.

 Class initialization
 ====================